 The directive also presents the terms transgender (in English) and tesrolingi (in Nepali) interchangably, conflating the vocabularies and adding to the narrative that transgender and tesrolingi are the same.
 There is no consideration for the differences in sexual orientation, gender identity, and sex characteristics—all of these have been defined as Others.
 This 2012 directive is considered the main basis on which people can apply for a Nepali citizenship as a person of the Others gender.

-Earlier this year, the headline that Nepal’s next census would count PoMSOGIESEC people for the first time got splashed across the media.
+Earlier this year, the headline that Nepal’s next census would count PoMSOGIESC people for the first time got splashed across the media.
 The narrative of Nepal as a progressive nation in terms of queer rights continues to be propogated in the public consciousness, but in reality, this has proven to be far from true.
-Like Nepal’s legal recognition of the rights of PoMSOGIESEC people, the step taken by the Central Bureau of Statistics to include a ‘third gender’ category was glamourised for being a move inclusive of the PoMSOGIESEC population.
-But a mindset that views all PoMSOGIESEC people as third gender is deeply problematic and invisiblises a diverse spectrum of gender and sexual identities.
+Like Nepal’s legal recognition of the rights of PoMSOGIESC people, the step taken by the Central Bureau of Statistics to include a ‘third gender’ category was glamourised for being a move inclusive of the PoMSOGIESC population.
+But a mindset that views all PoMSOGIESC people as third gender is deeply problematic and invisiblises a diverse spectrum of gender and sexual identities.
 CBS first decided to include a third gender option in 2011, but their attempt failed due to the lack of training and sensitisation of enumerators on the social dynamics of gender identification, among many other reasons.
-Anecdotal evidence reveals the distress caused to PoMSOGIESEC people during the census process.
+Anecdotal evidence reveals the distress caused to PoMSOGIESC people during the census process.
 In Bara, for example, a census enumerator demanded that a child be stripped naked when a family reported that their household included a third gender child.
 The census of 2021 plans to include the term Others in the gender list, but with neither any research nor prepared guidelines on the sensitivity of the issue.